 The Farsi family office is named Corniche to reflect the approach it takes to its wide-ranging interests.
 Just as a corniche provides a path along a precipitous route, so Corniche provides the vision and leadership to ensure its projects reach their destination safely and successfully.

-The family office of the Farsi family is named Corniche to honour Dr Mohammed Said Farsi; a visionary civic leader and philanthropist who did much to shape modern Saudi Arabia, first as a planning officer and then, from 1972 until 1986 as mayor of the coastal city of Jeddah.
+The name also honours Dr Mohammed Said Farsi; a visionary civic leader and philanthropist who did much to shape modern Saudi Arabia, first as a planning officer and then, from 1972 until 1986 as mayor of the coastal city of Jeddah.

-As a piece of urban planning it transformed the character of the city, but more than that he turned it into an open air art gallery commissioning hundreds of major monumental works from the great modern masters, many of whom were his personal friends.
-It was a space of which the city could be proud, a space that he called the Corniche, evoking at once the beauty and the artistic legacy of the South of France.
+As a piece of urban planning it transformed the character of the city.
+But more than that, he turned it into an open-air art gallery commissioning hundreds of major monumental works from the great modern masters, many of whom were his personal friends.
+It was a space the city could be proud of, a space that he called the Corniche, evoking at once the beauty and the artistic legacy of the South of France.

-Until the age of 15 lived in Jeddah but travelled widely with his father; thereafter Hani Farsi went to South Kent School Connecticut and then attended the American University in Washington DC, graduating with a BA/ Masters in International Affairs.
+Until the age of 15, Hani lived in Jeddah but travelled widely with his father before joining South Kent School, Connecticut and the American University in Washington DC, graduating with a BA/ Masters in International Affairs.
 He continues to play an active role at his alma mater and has served on the board of trustees since 1996.

-Hani Farsi is also committed to continuing the philanthropic work of his father Dr M S Farsi, in whose honour founded the M S Farsi Foundation in 2009 to perpetuate his work in supporting the advancement of healthcare, cultural awareness, education and environmental protection.
-So far the MSFF has bestowed grants upon projects in Asia, Africa, Europe, Middle East and The United States.
+Hani Farsi is committed to continuing the philanthropic work of his father Dr M S Farsi.
+In his honour, Hani founded the M S Farsi Foundation in 2009 to perpetuate his work in supporting the advancement of healthcare, cultural awareness, education and environmental protection.
+So far, the MSFF has supported projects in Asia, Africa, Europe, Middle East and The United States.